Sean-Hodgson/crimson-code-fitness/README.md

 # Fitness Tracker
+- Crimson Code Hackathon project
+- Team Name: 04
+- Description: A fitness Tracker website that allows the user to add,edit and keep track of their workout plans

 # Features
-- Login
+- Login authentication
-- Add workout plan
+- Add and make changes to workout plans workout plan

 # Contributors
 - Sean Hodgson